With the name and praises of Allah, the All-Knower, the All-Wise

 لولا الإسناد لقال من شاء ما شاء (رواه مسلم)

-If it was not for isnaad, whoever wanted to could say what they want.
+If it was not for isnaad, anyone could say what they want [about Islam].

 So an ijaazah acts as an Islamically sanctioned regulatory measure that tries to ensure, if implemented correctly, that an individual has attained the required minimum standards of higher knowledge and understanding of the religion to be considered a scholar, just as a qualification would in a secular field.

 Consequently, seeking authoritative Islamic expertise without an ijaazah, such as through pure self-study, will not be acknowledged in the religion.
 This is because anyone can read the relevant books independently of traditional teachers and then deem themselves sufficiently skilled, but there is no religiously authorised quality control mechanism and therefore no confirmed learning involved.
 In other words, due to personal bias and circularity amongst other reasons, self-examination is not a valid method for determining whether one has correctly learned and understood a subject and its texts, and assessments need to be performed by authorised external agents.
 One could in theory study the relevant subjects independently and then seek ijaazahs from traditional scholars, but successful examples of this nowadays are few and far between and actual study under scholars or close association with them would typically be required first.